Cold Email Outreach: The Ultimate Guide

 Tap into the recipient’s fears, expectations or curiosity.
 You don’t have to present a solution to a problem right away, but at least demonstrate that you’re aware of their concerns or desires.

-Finally, make sure you’re using a conversational tone to make your message more relatable and personable.
+Finally, make sure you’re using a conversational tone from start to finish to make your message more relatable and personable.

 It feels less like a scripted sales pitch and more like a genuine conversation.
 On the flip side, inundating your message with jargon can alienate the reader, especially if they’re unfamiliar with the terms.